 You might also come across post-grads and researchers looking for people to help with carrying out low-risk research in exchange for various rewards.

 One of the big names in clinical trials, Covance will hold around 30 trials a year, offering a selection of phase one and phase two tests.

 You can expect to be paid between £500 to £3,000 for your time, depending on the type of trial.

 Trials 4 Us

-Trials 4 Us is the largest clinical trial organisation in the UK and tests drugs for a range of conditions and illnesses.
+Trials 4 Us is the largest clinical trial organisation in the UK, testing drugs for various conditions and illnesses.

-The website Trials 4 Us offers money for blood donation, provided you fit the right category and some clinical trials involve paid psychological studies as opposed to drug taking.
+Trials 4 Us also offers money for blood donation (provided you fit the right blood category) and some trials involve paid psychological studies as opposed to drug-taking.

 Have you ever taken part in a clinical trial to earn some extra cash?
 We'd love to hear about your experiences and tips in the comments below!